Amiga Foreverby Cloanto

 DISCUSSION

-Writing the ISO image is a simple process whereby the file is selected for burning in the CD-R software, and then the CD is written.
+Writing the ISO image is a simple process whereby the file is selected for burning in the disc recording software, and then the disc is written.

 • In Nero Burning ROM 6, 7 and 8, from the Recorder menu, choose Burn Image (click Cancel if the New Compilation dialog opens when starting Nero)